abdarrhmanessetaoui/php-crud-practice/README.md

 ## Features

 - Create, read, update, and delete products
-- Connect to a MySQL database using PDO or MySQLi
+- Connect to a MySQL database using PDO
 - Basic user interface using HTML and CSS

 ## Technologies